scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 ### Creating the build.sbt file

 Next, create a *build.sbt* file in the root directory of your project with these contents:

+{% comment %}
+TODO: Update these references to Scala 3 when they’re available.
+{% endcomment %}

 ```scala
 name := "HelloScalaTest"